MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 ## Enable web service deployment and remote connections

-On Windows Server 2012 R2 or Windows Server 2016, you can [configure the server for operationalization](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) to gain the following benefits:
+If you installed Machine Learning Server on Windows Server 2012 R2 or Windows Server 2016, [configure the server for operationalization](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization):

+1. Open an Adminstrator command prompt.
+2. Enter the following command to configure the server: `as ml admin node setup --onebox`

+This command invokes the Administrator Command Line Interface (CLI), installed by Machine Learning Server and added as a system environment variable to your path so that you can run it anywhere.

+The commands `node setup --onebox` enables operationalization features on a standalone server.
+A "one-box" configuration enables web service deployment, remote execution, and diagnostics on the current server instance.

+If you have multiple servers, you can designate each one as either a web node or compute node, and then link them up.

+For more information about operationalization:

 + [Deploy Python and R script as a web service](../operationalize/concept-what-are-web-services.md)
 + [Connect to a remote R server for code execution](../r/how-to-execute-code-remotely.md).
 Remote execution makes the server accessible to client workstations running [R Client](../r-client/install-on-linux.md) or other Machine Learning Server nodes on your network.

-To configure the server, use the [CLI](../operationalize/configure-admin-cli-launch.md).
-The configuration steps are few and the benefit is substantial, so please take a few minutes to complete this task.

 > [!Note]
 > Python support is new and there are a few limitations in remote computing scenarios.
 Remote execution is not supported on Windows or Linux in Python code.
 Additionally, [remote compute context](../r/concept-what-is-compute-context.md) is not available for HadoopMR.